E-BATS: Efficient Backpropagation-Free Test-Time Adaptation for Speech Foundation Models: Results and Discussion

-We investigate the effectiveness of three key components in \sysname{}. \paragraph{Prompt Adaptation. } We compare our proposed method, which injects prompts into \(\mathbf{Z}_t\) to adapt the CNN latent feature representations directly, with a variant that concatenates prompts with \(\mathbf{Z}_t\) at the input to the transformer encoder, following conventional prompt-tuning approaches.
+\paragraph{Prompt Adaptation. } We compare our proposed method, which injects prompts into \(\mathbf{Z}_t\) to adapt the CNN latent feature representations directly, with a variant that concatenates prompts with \(\mathbf{Z}_t\) at the input to the transformer encoder, following conventional prompt-tuning approaches.
 As shown in Table~\ref{tab:ablation_study}, adapting within the CNN-based feature encoder yields better performance (24.0 \textit{vs.} 34.2 WER) on CHiME3 (single).
 This advantage comes from CNNs' ability to capture localized spectral features (e.g., pitch, formants), which are crucial for handling acoustic domain shifts.
 In contrast, transformer encoders focus on global contextual dependencies (e.g., sentence-level semantics), making them less effective at modeling fine-grained acoustic variations under domain mismatch. \paragraph{Loss Function Components.} We evaluated each component of the loss function under two settings: (1) CHiME-3-Single with (w/) T-EMA, representing a stable and consistent distribution shift, and (2) CHiME-3-Mix without (w/o) T-EMA, reflecting more diverse shifts.
 For the single-domain shift with T-EMA, we observed that each loss component contributed to overall performance (24.0 WER), with the token-level loss providing additional improvements (from 24.3).
 In contrast, for the mixed distributional shifts, adaptation relied heavily on utterance-level alignment (from 49.6 to 25.5), as expected due to the increased shifts.
-Compared with only using $L_{ent}$, combining $L_{utt}$ effectively prevents trivial solutions caused by entropy minimization of predicting most of the frames to the blank token class.
+Compared with only using $L_{ent}$, combining $L_{utt}$ effectively prevents trivial solutions caused by entropy minimization of predicting all frames to the blank token class or collapsing into a single character.
+This is further explained and analyzed in Appendix~\ref{apdx:trival-quantify}.
 Moreover, the adaptive weighting mechanism of the token-level loss ensured its reduced confidence, facilitating more reliable adaptation under this setting (25.4).
 These findings not only underscore the importance of all loss components across different scenarios but also highlight the critical role of confidence-based adaptive weighting, allowing the loss to emphasize the most reliable signals under varying conditions.